Stage IV CMB forecasts for warm inflation: Acknowledgments

 \section{Acknowledgments}

-FBMS is supported by the Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnológico (CNPq).
+FBMS is supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) grant No. 151554/2024-2.
 GR and RdS are supported by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES).
 JSA is supported by CNPq grant No. 307683/2022-2 and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado do Rio de Janeiro (FAPERJ) grant No. 259610 (2021).
 We also acknowledge the use of the \texttt{MontePython}, \texttt{CLASS} and \texttt{GetDist}.
 This work was developed thanks to the use of the National Observatory Data Center (CPDON).